FreddySeydon/EvenG1/README.md

 ### TouchBar Events
 #### Single Tap
  - 0xf5 0x01
- - When checking the dashboard, you can flip to the next QuickNote by tapping the right TouchBar.
+ - When checking the dashboard, you can flip to the next Pin Text by tapping the right TouchBar.
 Or you can read the detail of your unread notifications by tapping the left TouchBar.
  - In the teleprompting or evenai features, forward/back the page by tapping the right/left TouchBar.

 #### Double Tap